 - a.
 Annually, our senior management conducts an Internal Employee Engagement and Culture Survey.
 Employees are encouraged to participate in this anonymous survey.
+Survey results in 2023 had over 84% of all employees participate.
 By participating in the survey, our employees are able to provide anonymous feedback to our senior management team on various matters such as diversity and inclusion, employment satisfaction, employee needs and strategies to address those needs, all while providing future learning opportunities.
-Survey results from 2022 show that employees are satisfied with Civista Bank as a work place, our focus on diversity and inclusion and our strategic priorities. - b.
-In addition to the internal Employee Engagement and Culture Survey, Civista Bank gains further understanding from our employees through our Internal Service Quality Surveys.
-These surveys measure the quality of internal service provided by specific departments within Civista Bank to other departments of Civista Bank.
-The insight provided by these surveys allows senior management and department leaders the opportunity to review processes and procedures and communication strategies to better serve internal departments.
-Action planning sessions are held, allowing employees to express their thoughts and ideas, thereby improving employee engagement and improving the intra-Bank customer experience. - c.
-In October 2022, Civista Bank brought all employees together for "A Day of Learning" at the Columbus Zoo.
-Employees participated in classes focused on Diversity Equity and Inclusion, Cyber Security, and Leadership.
+Survey results from 2023 show that employees are satisfied with Civista Bank as a workplace, our focus on diversity and inclusion and our strategic priorities. - b.
+In October 2023, Civista Bank hosted its second annual "Day of Learning," bringing all employees together at The Ohio State University.
+Employees participated in presentations centered on mental health awareness and leadership.
+An executive panel discussion was also held that allowed employees to ask questions about Civista Bank and its strategic priorities.
 Team building activities were built into the day and provided all employees with an opportunity to network with other colleagues.
-This Day of Learning provided all employees with an opportunity to gather, post-pandemic, to hear a unified message on industry topics and company strategies.
+This Day of Learning provided all employees with an opportunity to gather to hear a unified message on industry topics and company strategies.